elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.md

 ```bash
 $ rm -r ~/node/ela/elastos/data/checkpoints
 ```
-5. Copy the "sponsors" file from "elastos-ela/elastos-ela-v0.9.8" to the working directory of the ela node or configure the "config.json" file of ela node using "SponsorsFilePath" to specify the "sponsors" file path, refer to the example as below:
+5. Copy the "sponsors" file from "elastos-ela/elastos-ela-v0.9.8" to the working directory of the ela node or configure the "config.json" file of ela node using "SponsorsFilePath" to specify the "sponsors" file path。
 ```json
 {
     "Configuration": {